UAlbanyArchives/description_harvester/README.md

 You can delete one or more collections using the `--delete` argument.
 This uses the Solr document ID, such as `apap106` for `https://my.arclight.edu/catalog/apap106`.

 `harvest --delete apap101 apap301`

+## Caching

+description_harvester will cache collections from the ArchivesSpace API, storing them to `~/.description_harvester/cache` after they are converted to the description model.
+Cache time is set in seconds as `cache_expiration` in `~/.description_harvester/config.yml`.
+Thus, `cache_expiration: 3600` will use the cached data instead of the ArchivesSpace API for data less than 1 hour old.

 ## Plugins